Here are 15 items that can weigh more than 3.4 ounces but still fit in your carry-on.

 You have probably mastered the TSA liquid limit rule by this point.
 Given that these TSA regulations have been in place for more than a decade All liquids (including gels like toothpaste) and certain foods that are considered liquids must be stored in individual containers with a maximum capacity of 3 ounces each.
 4 ounces During airport security, they will be X-rayed and sometimes further inspected, so be sure to remove them from your bag and place them in the appropriate bin.
 Your helpful TSA agent will confiscate any prohibited items, or you can choose to discard them or return to the gate to check them.

 However, did you know that there are some cases where this isn't the case?
-You should The following is information about the TSA's liquid limit exemptions that will allow you to bring these items through security and onto your flight.
+You should Learn how to get around the TSA's liquid limit restrictions so you can bring them on board with you.
 But first, here are some of the most frequently asked questions about this subject by travelers, along with their answers.

 The 3-1-1 rule for liquids: what is it?

 The TSA liquid limit rule that we discussed above goes by this fancy name.
 Your carry-on can contain up to 3 ounces of liquid, gel, or aerosol, per the TSA's guidelines.
 4 ounces Liquids can't be more than three thirds of your total weight, one third of your volume, or one ounce.
 Each bag must weigh less than 4 ounces (the number 3), fill a single quart (the number 1), and be counted only once (the number 1).